giuseppeiod/Melograno/README.md

 6. Changes to the Privacy Policy

 This privacy policy may be subject to changes in the future.
 Any changes will be posted within the app or made available in another way.

+Contact Us
+If you have any questions or suggestions about this privacy policy, feel free to contact us at giuseppeiod97@gmail.com

+This privacy policy is compliant with relevant laws and regulations.
+Please check back regularly to stay updated on any changes.

+© 2023 Team Melograno.
+All rights reserved